The conformal Killing spinor initial data equations: Background

 where

 The action of the symmetric operator $\square_{AB}$ on valence-1 spinors is encoded in the spinorial Ricci identities

-where $\Psi_{ABCD}$ and $\Phi_{AA'BB'}$ and $\Lambda$ are curvature spinors.
-The above identities can be extended to higher valence spinors in an analogous way ---see \cite{Ste91} for further discussion on these identities using different conventions to the ones used in this article.
-A related identity which will be systematically used in the following discussion is
+where $\Psi_{ABCD}$, $\Phi_{AA'BB'}$ and $\Lambda$ are the standard curvature spinors of the standard Newmann--Penrose (NP) formalism, namely the Weyl spinor, tracefree Ricci spinor and the scalar curvature\footnote{More precisely, $\Lambda=R/24$, with $R$ the Ricci scalar curvature.}, respectively.
+The above identities can be extended to higher valence spinors in the obvious way; further discussion (albeit using slightly different conventions) can be found in \cite{Ste91}.
+A related identity which will be used in the following discussion is

-where $\square_{AB}$ is the symmetric operator defined above and $\square \equiv \nabla_{AA'}\nabla^{AA'}.$
+where $\square_{AB}$ is the symmetric operator defined above and $\square := \nabla_{AA'}\nabla^{AA'}.$

+To keep the discussion self-contained, we briefly recall the space spinor formalism, originally introduced in \cite{Som80}; see also \cite{GarVal08c,BaeVal10b,CFEbook}.
+Let $\tau^{AA'}$ denote the spinorial counterpart of a timelike vector $\tau^{a}$, normal to a spacelike hypersurface $\mathcal{S}$ and normalised so that $\tau_{a}\tau^{a}=2$.
+Then, it follows that $\tau_{AA'}\tau^{AA'}=2$ and, consequently,